Seth Johnson

 Assistant Professor

-Starting with my work with the genetics of nervous system development at Colby, I have always been fascinated with how cells can instruct themselves and each other to produce a fully functioning organism.
+Starting with his work with the genetics of nervous system development at Colby College, Dr. Seth Johnson has always been fascinated with how cells can instruct themselves and each other to produce a fully functioning organism.
 Investigating how this works and what happens when it doesn't involves understanding how cells can communicate with each other to produce cellular responses.
-To begin to examine these fascinating processes, I utilize the amazing potential of the fruit fly, which provides excellent opportunities for students to get involved in exciting projects.
-As a graduate student and postdoctoral fellow, I studied how signaling pathways such as Notch, BMP, Wnt, and others influence cell fate and development of the fly nervous system.
-We are now just beginning to understand how errors in signaling during nervous system development underly many disorders including Autism Spectrum Disorder (ASD), illustrating why understanding this process in simpler systems like the fly is so important.
-While I love doing science, teaching, training and mentoring students to help them reach their own potentials and dreams is my true passion.
-I believe that students learn the best and are most engaged when they see relatable, real-life applications that show why they should care about what they are being taught (and have fun doing it!).
+To begin to examine these fascinating processes, he utilizes the amazing potential of the fruit fly, which provides excellent opportunities for students to get involved in exciting projects.
+As a graduate student and postdoctoral fellow, he studied how signaling pathways such as Notch, BMP, Wnt, and others influence cell fate and development of the fly nervous system.
+We are now just beginning to understand how errors in signaling during nervous system development underlie many disorders including Autism Spectrum Disorder (ASD), illustrating why understanding this process in simpler systems like the fly is so important.
+While he loves doing science, teaching, training, and mentoring students to help them reach their own potentials and dreams is his true passion.
+He believes that students learn the best and are most engaged when they see relatable, real-life applications that show why they should care about what they are being taught (and have fun doing it!).

-In my free time, I enjoy being outside and going hiking with my family in New Hampshire.
-I've climbed all 48 of the New Hampshire 4,000 footers with my father except one, can you guess which?
+In his free time, Johnson enjoys being outside and going hiking with his family in New Hampshire.
+He has climbed all 48 of the New Hampshire 4,000 footers with his father except one; can you guess which one?

 Education

-• Ph.D.
-Cell and Molecular Biology, University of Pennsylvania (2016)
+• PhD, Cell and Molecular Biology, from University of Pennsylvania (2016)

-• BA Biology Cell and Molecular Biology/Biochemistry, Colby College (2010)
+• BA, Biology Cell and Molecular Biology/Biochemistry, from Colby College (2010)

 Courses